TimothyLai1121/Tien-Portfolio/README.md

 - Step 1.
 Open Terminal
 - Step 2.
 Change my directories into folder I want to work on
 - Step 3. mkdir (making folders) by the name "Challenge 01" and cd to Challenge-1 folder
-- Step 4. git clone my repo on my github and type in <span style="color:blue">code .</span> to open Visual Code Studio
+- Step 4. git clone my repo on my github and type in <r>code .</r> to open Visual Code Studio